-Yuri Suzuki, a Japanese designer and electronic musician, has devised a device that will please all music lovers who, however, are not too tech-savvy.
+Yuri Suzuki, a Japanese designer, and electronic musician have devised a device that will please all music lovers who, however, are not too tech-savvy.
 Developed in collaboration with Japanese publishing and toy company Gakken, the new portable turntable, called Easy Record Maker, offers you the ability to cut your own vinyl from any sound source in minutes.

-On the one hand, it brings back the turntable atmosphere of those prosperous eighties a bit, and on the other hand, its design is as if we had bought from a toy store.
-The device has an attractive design and resembles a regular record player, but can also record in addition to playback.
-The interface of the instrument is simple, intuitive, and also allows you to listen to the vinyl created or those already in your possession.
+On the one hand, it brings back the turntable atmosphere of those prosperous eighties a bit, and on the other hand, its design is as if we had bought it from a toy store.
+The device has an attractive design and resembles a regular record player but can also record in addition to playback.
+The interface of the instrument is simple and intuitive, and also allows you to listen to the vinyl created or those already in your possession.

 Its operation is very simple: connect an audio source, such as a smartphone, to the device, the needle positioned at the edge of a blank vinyl placed on the platter, and you can start recording.
 Once you start the recording process, you can record 4 minutes of music (or other sounds).
 The recorder works at 33 or 45 rpm.